-- Your sense of taste may be altered.
+- Your appetite may diminish.
+Eat more often, in smaller quantities. - Your sense of taste may be altered.
 Enhance foods with fines herbes or lemon juice.
 Eating fruits and unsweetened candies, chewing non-sugared gums, etc., may mask the metallic taste. - Alcohol in small quantities is allowed and will not affect the efficacy of the treatments.